ludwigwittgenstein2/supermarket_elasticsearch/README.md

 #### Preface:

-We build a web-application, prototype in Python to test out revenue increase hypothesis in supermarket data.
+We build a web-application in Python to implement segmentation and revenue increase hypothesis in supermarket data.

 Our Dataset has information about product details, purchases, demographics, coupons.
 Using this, our goal is to improve revenues by targeting Segments in the Dataset.